Who We Are

 2020 to present

-John Van Etten is Executive Director for Federal Government Relations at JP Morgan Chase & Co., and represents the company before policymakers on a broad range of banking issues.
-His previous experience includes representing other leading financial firms and trade associations, working for a member of the U.S. House of Representatives, and practicing banking law with a large U.S. law firm.
+John Van Etten is Managing Director and Head of U.S. Government Relations at the Managed Funds Association where he represents the alternative assets industry on a variety of policy issues.
+He previously worked in similar roles at JP Morgan Chase & Co. and other leading corporations and trade associations.
+John also worked for the U.S. House of Representatives and practiced in the financial services group at a large U.S. law firm.
 He is a graduate of University of California, San Diego, and the Georgetown University Law Center.
-John grew up in the Sierra Nevada Mountains backpacking, fishing, climbing, and snowboarding.
+John grew up in Lake Tahoe, CA, backpacking, fishing, climbing, and snowboarding.
 His desire to help DC youth similarly experience the benefits and lessons that come from spending time engaged in outdoor activities drew him to WILL.

 Brian Pellegrini